 Researchers: Md Al-Tareq Mia, Md Golam Mosaib, Md Ibrahim Khalil, Md Asiful Islam, and Siew Hua Gan

 Individuals with diabetes are often told to adhere to strict dietary protocols.
 This is done in order to keep their blood glucose (sugar) levels within a healthy range.
 Diabetes occurs when an individual’s blood glucose levels are too high.
 Their body may be either unable to effectively produce or insulin to act on their blood glucose.
 As a result, those with diabetes are given certain medical treatments.
-They are also advised to follow specific diets in order to control their blood sugar level.
+They are also advised to follow specific diets, like dates against diabetes, in order to control their blood sugar level.

 Most diabetic diets consist of similar foods while avoiding certain ones altogether.
 Recent research related to diabetes involves looking into various foods that may be helpful against diabetes.
 One of these foods is the date palm fruit.

 This fruit (Phoenix dactylifera) has long been studied for its health and nutrition benefits.
 There is a misconception that it is not good for diabetes because of its sweet taste.
 However, according to various studies, it is safe for consumption for those with diabetes.
 Research has also shown that not only is it safe to eat, it may even be beneficial in treating diabetes.
 A recent critical review of various existing studies examines the evidence of the date palm’s role in managing and treating diabetes.

 The Study of Dates Against Diabetes